massline.info

 The Hindustan Times claimed (May 9, 2002) that this group was formed in 1977, is active in Bihar, and specifically in Bokaro and Dhanbad.

-I don't think that this group is engaged in armed struggle.
+I don’t think that this group is engaged in any form of armed struggle.

 Communist Party of India (M-L) Red Flag

-CPI(ML) Red Flag was apparently formed from a group that split off from the CPI(ML) Central Reorganization Committee in 1987.
-Its origin and main area of influence is in Kerala state.
+CPI(ML) Red Flag was apparently formed from a group that split off from the CPI(ML) Central Reorganization Committee in 1987 (or 1988?).
+Its origin and main area of influence was in Kerala state, where it became the dominant ML organization.
+But it also expanded to Karnataka, Madhya Pradesh, Maharashtra, Chhattisgarh and Orissa.
+The party’s head office was in Delhi.
+The All India Secretary of the party was K. N. Ramachandran.

-In 1994 the CPI (ML) Red Flag group said it advocates rebuilding the CPI (ML) "in a true Bolshevik style and based on Mao's mass line." ["Expose the Politics of Deception", Red Flag, Aug.
+In 1994 the CPI(ML) Red Flag group said it advocated rebuilding the CPI(ML) "in a true Bolshevik style and based on Mao’s mass line." ["Expose the Politics of Deception", Red Flag, Aug.
 1994].
 This reaffirmed the basic line choice made earlier in the CPI(ML) CRC between the "military line" and the "mass line".

 In 1997 the Party adopted a new constitution, programme, and international line.
-(See their web site listed below.)
 Their basic revolutionary strategy, however, remained the same.

-After the All-India Party conference in 2000, a group led by Rauf from Andhra Pradesh split off from Red Flag and then merged into the CPI(ML) Naxalbari.
+After the All-India Party conference in 2000, a group led by Rauf in Andhra Pradesh split off from Red Flag and then merged into the CPI(ML) Naxalbari.

 During the All-India conferences of the Party in 1997 and 2000, many additional issues were settled, and the central tasks were clearly stated: Establish the political line of the party among the communist revolutionaries of India; work to acquire political leadership of the people's movement against globalization and imperialism; build up a true Bolshevik style party; and build up a united front.